Gone Fishin’ (2012)

 I took a break from the commercially available OSR and checked out this small woodland adventure from Dragonsfoot.
 A labour of love, made by enthusiasts and put online out of the kindness of their hearts.
 But as we all know love has nothing to do with Dungeons and Dragons, what counts is whether it is good or not.
 It is.
 It is very good.

 Oh man this thing rocks.
 The description of Abbotsford is kept simple but the descriptions sell it all.
 Overflowing with knights, pickpockets, fortune seekers and the like.
 People line the banks with fishing lines and boats scour the river.
 Random encounters can mean anything from a group of knights looking for a fight (the knights in this adventure are not Prince Charming but are mostly belligerent assholes, which only adds to the atmosphere of the piece), a drunken wizard or a band of street urchins.
-The atmosphere of chaos and excitement is clear and beautiful.
+The atmosphere of chaos and excitement is clearly conveyed and beautiful.

 76-80% A drunk dwarf insistently asks for directions to the Iron Hills, and then sits on